 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-But there were also false prophets among the people, just as there will be false teachers among you.
-They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them - bringing swift destruction on themselves.
+But among the people there were also false prophets, just as there will be false teachers among you.
+Under false pretenses they will introduce destructive heresies, even denying the Master who bought them, and thus bring on themselves swift destruction.

 Peter reminds us that, even in his day, there were people (false prophets) that claimed to be sent by God with a message but they were not.
 He also tells us that there were people (false teachers) who were teaching about the things of God but, either through ignorance of the Word or by corruption, led many astray.
 He tells us that they "secretly introduce destructive heresies" meaning that they are not going to stand up and say that the Bible is wrong but they will just share/teach what they want you to believe.
 That fact demonstrates the necessity of studying and growing in the Word (the second purpose of this website).
 They even went so far as to deny Jesus who bought them with His own blood.
 One example of this happening today is Chrislam which is an attempt to blend Islam and Christianity but Islam denies the fact that Jesus is and was the Son of God.